-The Book of Leviticus is grounded in the truth that God is holy.
-The word (qodesh) occurs 152 times in the Hebrew text of Leviticus.
+The book of Leviticus is grounded in the truth that God is holy.
+The word qodesh occurs over a hundred times in the Hebrew text of Leviticus.
 To say that God is holy means that he is completely separate from all evil or defect.
 Or to put it in another way, God is completely and perfectly good.
 The Lord is worthy of total allegiance, exclusive worship, and loving obedience.

-In the fallen world, remaining holy requires separation from the evil all around.
-In 132 instances in Leviticus, God separates himself from things that are evil or “unclean.”
-Moreover, Israel belongs to the Lord because he has separated them from all other nations and made them holy (Lev.
-20:26; 21:8).
-Israel’s identity arises because by God’s actions they are holy, yet also because the Lord expects Israel to act holy in very practical ways.
+Israel’s identity arises because by God’s actions they are holy, yet also because the Lord expects Israel to act holy in practical ways.
 Israel is called to be holy because the Lord himself is holy (Lev.
-11:44, 45; 19:2; 20:7; 21:8).
+11:44-45; 19:2; 20:7; 21:8).
 The seemingly disparate laws of Leviticus that deal with the ritual, ethical, commercial, and penal aspects of life all rest on this core notion of holiness.

-Just as God’s character remains constantly good, his call for us as his people to be holy is still relevant.
-Alexander Hill grounds his discussion of Christian business ethics on God’s holiness, justice and love.
+Alexander Hill, then, is following Leviticus’s central principle when he grounds his discussion of Christian business ethics on God’s holiness, justice, and love.
 “A business act is ethical if it reflects God’s holy-just- loving character.”
-Hill claims that Christians in business reflect divine holiness when they have zeal for God who is their ultimate priority, and who then behave with purity, accountability and humility.
+Hill claims that Christians in business reflect divine holiness when they have zeal for God who is their ultimate priority, and who then behave with purity, accountability, and humility.
 These, rather than trying to reproduce the commercial code designed for an agrarian society, are what it means to put Leviticus into practice today.
-This does not mean ignoring the specifics of the Law, but discerning how God is guiding us to fulfill it in today’s context.
+This does not mean ignoring the specifics of the law, but discerning how God is guiding us to fulfill it in today’s context.

-So holiness in Leviticus is not separation for separation’s sake, but for the sake of a thriving community of the people of God and the reconciliation of each person to God.
+Holiness in Leviticus is not separation for separation’s sake, but for the sake of a thriving community of the people of God and the reconciliation of each person to God.
 Holiness is not only about individuals’ behavior following regulations, but about how what each person does affects the whole people of God in their life together and their work as agents of God’s kingdom.
-In this light, Jesus’ call for his people to be “salt” and “light” to outsiders (Matthew 5:13-16) makes complete sense.
-To be holy is to go beyond the law to love your neighbor, to love even your enemy, and to “be perfect, therefore, as your heavenly Father is perfect” (Matthew 5:48, echoing Leviticus 19:2 and 18).
+In this light, Jesus’ call for his people to be “salt” and “light” to outsiders (Matt.
+5:13-16) makes complete sense.
+To be holy is to go beyond the law to love your neighbor, to love even your enemy, and to “be perfect, therefore, as your heavenly Father is perfect” (Matt.
+5:48, echoing Lev.
+19:2).